 Additionally, with regard to COVID-19 vaccines, we are currently a party to litigations.
 Alnylam Pharmaceuticals Inc. has brought litigation against us and Pfizer regarding the '933 and '979 Patents.
-In addition, CureVac N.V. initiated litigation against us regarding a European patent, 1857122B1, and three German utility models, or CureVac IP, in Germany, and then a subsequent litigation was brought by us and Pfizer in the United States regarding U.S. Patent Nos.
+In addition, CureVac N.V. initiated litigation against us regarding European patents, 1857122B1 and 3708668B1, and three German utility models, or the CureVac IP, in Germany, and then a subsequent litigation was brought by us and Pfizer in the United States regarding U.S. Patent Nos.
 11,135,312, 11,149,278 and 11,241,493 that are "European counterparts" to the CureVac IP.
+Moderna has brought litigation against us and Pfizer regarding European patents 3590949B1 and 3718565B1 in Germany, England and Wales and the Netherlands, and regarding U.S. Patent Nos.
+10,898,574, 10,702,600, and 10,933,127 in the United States.
 Additionally, Moderna and our partner Pfizer have been named as defendants in other ongoing COVID-19 vaccine patent litigation lawsuits.
 We cannot guarantee that we will not become subject to additional COVID-19 vaccine patent infringement lawsuits in the future.
 In addition, should Pfizer not prevail in any of its ongoing COVID-19 vaccine patent infringement lawsuits, Pfizer may seek to require us to indemnify Pfizer for losses suffered therefrom as well as any losses from future COVID-19 vaccine patent infringement lawsuits it does not prevail in.
 We believe we have strong defenses against each of these claims and intend to vigorously defend ourselves in each proceeding, but we can make no assurances regarding the ultimate outcome of any of these matters.